PSP-High-Altitude/PSP-HA-Firmware/doc/source/index.rst

     * MS5637 barometer for altitude determination
     * IIS2MDC magnetometer
     * MAX-M10S-00B GPS module
-    * MT29F4G 4Gbit SPI flash memory
+    * IS21ES08GA 8Gb eMMC for data storage
-    * STM32WLE5 MCU with LoRa for telemetry
+    * SX1276 radio with LoRa for telemetry

 Table of Contents
 -----------------